 Tracking your usage is key to saving money during peak times, we created a series of charts and graphs to communicate and visualize how someone on a current contract could be notified to anomalies, billing errors, and peak days.

-We ended up moving away from usage tracking, but in our original experiments, we were very interested in highlighting and visualizing daily heatmaps for at-a-glance anomaly detection, as well as more advanced ways of highlighting and tracking key metrics.
+In our original experiments, we were very interested in highlighting and visualizing daily heatmaps for at-a-glance anomaly detection, as well as more advanced ways of highlighting and tracking key metrics.

 Our contract comparison flow is one of the most iterate on views in the product.
 The user can use many different filtering methods to see which contract is best for them, and also helps to highlight recommended contracts that are a great deal for them while maintaining quality service.
 The final iteration of this view moved it to an onboarding experience, so you can commit to a buy without creating an account with us.